 Are you dying to see the ornaments and know why they are so special this year?
-Can't tell you because my mom reads my blog! (‘Hi Mom!')
+I can’t tell you because my mom reads my blog! (‘Hi Mom!’)

 I’d love to hear your Christmas traditions!
 It’s never too late to start a new tradition in my book, so please share them.

 Thanks again for spending a few minutes of your busy day with me today.

 Please know that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!